tomshaw/electricgrid-demo/README.md

 Before running the seeder make sure to update your `.env` file with the following settings.

-> Note: Refer to the `UserTableSeeder` to understand how these values are used.
+> Refer to the `UserTableSeeder` to understand how these values are used.

 ```env
 DB_SEED_NAME="Full Stack Developer"